stueynz/ReDoc/.github/CUSTOMISATIONS.md

       title: Not Willing to Disclose
 ```

-Enumerations that have been constructed with `onOf` and `const` can be very long.
+Enumerations that have been constructed with `oneOf` and `const` can be very long.
 Enumerations with  at least `options.oneOffSuppressionThreshold` (default 30) members will not be fully described;  They may however be fully described in external documentation, see `externalDocs`

+## JSON Schema deferred fields
+- Fields in JSON Schema can be marked as `x-deferred` meaning the fields is deferred, but it will be used in the near future, although currently
+  they are not to be used.
+The `deferred` marking is displayed under the field name similar to the `required` marking.

 ## Vendor Extensions Display
 - Vendor extension fields (ones with `x-` prefix) are displayed as follows